 Astaxanthin in Wild Salmon Oil

-Vital Choice Astaxanthin is the world's first supplement to deliver this healthful marine-source nutrient in a base of omega-3-rich wild Alaskan sockeye salmon oil.
+Vital Choice Astaxanthin is the world's first supplement to deliver this healthful marine-source antioxidant in a base of omega-3-rich wild Alaskan sockeye salmon oil.

 Vital Choice Guarantee: We'll replace your product or refund your money if you're not satisfied.